Eyelid Surgery/Forehead Lift

 What is Eyelid Surgery?

-Eyelid surgery is generally performed to improve the cosmetic appearance of the eyes that have changed with age.
+Eyelid surgery, also called blepharoplasty, is generally performed to improve the cosmetic appearance of the eyes that have changed with age.
 There are instances in which Dr. Krummen performs blepharoplasty for functional reasons, such as to lift sagging tissue that has begun to interfere with vision or eye health.

 There are a few common reasons why a person may elect to undergo surgical eyelid rejuvenation.
 These can include:

 - The natural fold of the upper eyelids is obscured due to sagging skin.

 - Loose skin on the upper eyelids is impairing vision.

 - The surface space of the upper eyelid has gradually decreased, making it difficult to apply makeup.